DrvMen/Hashira-Placement-Assignment/README.md

  **Polynomial Solver**

-This simple code in javascript takes a json file as input and which is the below format:
+This simple code in javascript takes a json file as input, which is the below format:
 ```
 Sample file
 {